 However, these costs will be recouped in the long run, by the increases in value and equity.
 The financial benefits of owning a property increase, the longer you stay in the apartment.
 If you decide to stay for only a short period, it is not worth buying an apartment in Germany, unless you plan to rent it out after you leave.
 But if you are thinking long-term, then buying makes sound financial sense.

-Buying a property is not all about money and finances.
+Buying an apartment is not all about money and finances.
 The main personal reason for purchasing an apartment is a desire for stability, the opportunity to lay down some roots and make a more permanent home for yourself.
 You are free to renovate it at your own leisure, and bring it up to the standards you determine.
 You can decorate it however you want, personalise it and truly make it a place of your own, in a way that you cannot with most rental properties.

-At the end of the day, this is about making a home.
+At the end of the day, this is about making your house a home.
 The emotional elements, and those determined by your lifestyle cannot be calculated using a formula, yet they still have a large bearing on your decision.
 Renting an apartment in a particular neighbourhood can make you feel a part of that community, but buying an apartment there makes you feel like you truly belong.
 You can plant roots in the area, buy your dream apartment, and make a real home for yourself and your family.

 Many German cities, such as Berlin and Leipzig, have traditionally been renters' cities.
 In fact, in Berlin around 85% rent their homes, rather than own them.
 However, a confluence of factors has been causing this popularity for renting to change in recent years.
 Rents are increasing, competition for apartments is tougher, and people are beginning to think more long-term.
 If you have the capital necessary for the down payment, closing costs etc., and if you plan to stay in place for a longer period, then buying an apartment is probably more worthwhile than renting.